Nurturing gratitude doesn’t always come easy. It’s an intentional part of parenting, and an important trait every family can cultivate.

-In order to cultivate gratefulness in our children, my husband and I had to pay attention to our own habits and the ungrateful messages we were inadvertently sending.
-It was humbling to admit that our own impatience and discontent sometimes presented the wrong picture to little eyes.
+In order to nurture gratitude in our children, my husband and I had to pay attention to our own habits.
+We began to pay attention to the ungrateful messages we were inadvertently sending.
+It was humbling to admit that our own impatience and discontent sometimes presented the wrong picture for little eyes.

-When we focused on what other family members didn’t do instead of what they did do, we communicated a critical spirit.
+When we focused on what other family members didn’t do, we communicated a critical spirit.
 As a family, we needed to commit ourselves to practicing an attitude of gratitude and appreciation 24/7.

 Another way we did this was through a car game.
 As we drove, we used the alphabet to share what we appreciated about each other.
 For the letter A, we might say, “I appreciate how you ask me how I’m feeling.”
 For B, “I love it when you play ball with me.”
 And for C, “Thank you for cooking with me.”
 This fun road game kept our kids thinking about appreciation instead of criticizing each other.